Katy Perry: 2013–2015: Prism and Super Bowl XLIX halftime show

 The International Federation of the Phonographic Industry (IFPI) ranked her fifth on the list of Top Global Recording Artists of 2013.
 On June 26, 2014, she was declared the Top Certified Digital Artist Ever by the Recording Industry Association of America (RIAA) for certified sales of 72 million digital singles in the United States.
 In May 2014, a portrait of Perry by painter Mark Ryden was featured in his exhibition "The Gay 90s", and shown at the Kohn Gallery in Los Angeles.
 Along with several other artists, she also recorded a cover version of the song "Daisy Bell (Bicycle Built for Two)" on a limited-edition concept album titled The Gay Nineties Old Tyme Music: Daisy Bell to accompany the exhibition.
 That month, a portrait of Perry by artist Will Cotton was included in the United States National Portrait Gallery.
-On November 23, 2015, Perry starred in H&M's holiday advertising campaign, for which she wrote and recorded a song titled "Every Day Is a Holiday".

 On June 17, 2014, Perry announced that she had founded her own record label under Capitol Records, titled Metamorphosis Music.
 Ferras was the first artist to get signed to her label, and Perry served as an executive producer on his self-titled EP.
 She also recorded a duet with him on the EP, titled "Legends Never Die".
 The label was later renamed Unsub Records.
+On November 23, 2015, Perry starred in H&M's holiday advertising campaign, for which she wrote and recorded a song titled "Every Day Is a Holiday".

 Outside of her music career, Perry reprised her role as Smurfette in The Smurfs 2, which was released in theaters on July 31, 2013.
-Like its predecessor, The Smurfs 2 was a financial success but was panned by critics.
+Like its predecessor, The Smurfs 2 was a financial success that was panned by critics.
 In March 2014, she made a guest appearance playing herself in the episode "Blisteritos Presents Dad Academy Graduation Congraduritos Red Carpet Viewing Party" of the Kroll Show.
-Killer Queen was released as her third fragrance in August 2013 through Coty, Inc. In January 2014, she became a guest curator of Madonna's Art for Freedom initiative.
+Killer Queen was released as her third fragrance in August 2013 through Coty.
+In January 2014, she became a guest curator of Madonna's Art for Freedom initiative.
 In March 2015, she appeared in Brand: A Second Coming, a documentary following her ex-husband Russell Brand's transition from comedy work to activism, and released a concert film titled Katy Perry: The Prismatic World Tour through Epix, which took place during her tour of the same name.
 Perry also made a cameo appearance in the music video for Madonna's song "Bitch I'm Madonna" in June 2015.

 The following month, she released another fragrance with Coty, entitled Mad Potion.
 In September 2015, she appeared in the documentaries Katy Perry: Making of the Pepsi Super Bowl Halftime Show, which followed Perry's preparation for her Super Bowl performance, and Jeremy Scott: The People's Designer, which followed the life and career of designer Jeremy Scott.
 Perry released a mobile app titled Katy Perry Pop in December 2015 through Glu Mobile where her character helps players become famous musicians.
 She described it as "the most fun, colorful world that helps guide your musical dreams".